Paying off a Reverse Mortgage

 • Single-Purpose Reverse Mortgages: These aim to fill a specific financial need, such as home repairs or property taxes.
 Offered by local or state government agencies and some nonprofits, they generally have lower costs but have restricted use.
 Eligibility often includes income thresholds and specific conditions.

-Your loan amount depends on factors such as your home's value, your age and current interest rates for reverse mortgages.
+The amount you can borrow on your reverse mortgage depends on factors such as your home's value, your age and current interest rates for reverse mortgages.
 Typically, you'll get a bigger loan if you're older with a high-valued home.
 Owning a reverse mortgage means you still have responsibilities, such as paying property taxes, keeping up with home maintenance and maintaining home insurance.
 Neglecting these can put you in hot water, and you might risk losing your home.

 When to Pay Back a Reverse Mortgage